Specialists in Rolling Stock Obsolescence & Technical Consultancy

 Since then, I’ve built a Rolling Stock consultancy business in the UK and begun travelling the world.
 In 2019, I travelled over 14,000 km through Asia, including motorbike tours through India, Nepal and the Himalayas (all the way to Everest Base Camp).
 The trips brought back memories of serious work in serious places.

-Taking personal responsability is part of our ethos at Trevally Engineering.
+Taking personal responsability is part of the ethos at Trevally Engineering.
 There are no shortcuts here, no trade-offs.
-We pride ourselves on supporting clients to an elite level and recognise their need for things to work first time, and every time.
+I pride myself on supporting clients to an elite level and recognise their need for things to work first time, and every time.

 Contact me directly for more infomation.